vathyfogarassy/WNNEM/README.md

 # WNNEM
-Weighted Nearest Neighbours Control Group Selection with Error Minimization
+Weighted Nearest Neighbours Control Group Selection with Error Minimization.

+Authorized for public use if and only if "TITLE" is cyted.

 # Structure
 - Datasets: